 As you might guess, this post is about pictures.
 But it might not be what you expect.
-I wasn’t exactly sure what I could say about this remarkable collection by the photographers at Flickr that would speak any more eloquently than they do by themselves.
+I wasn’t exactly sure what I could say about this remarkable collection, compliments of the photographers at Flickr, that would speak any more eloquently than they do by themselves.
 But I am going to try.
 I want to ask some questions about what one sees when viewing these images, and the kinds of responses that they evoke.
 It might be that in the seeing, they become more than just pictures.
 Let me explain.

 Although the images here are not especially complicated, there is something about them that warrants further observation.
 Seeming relaxed and natural, these women exhibit themselves with the kind of attitude that declares, why yes, here I am, this is me.
 It is at best a study in self-representation that achieves an aesthetic ideal.
 And it strikes me that there is something about these portraits that is suggestive of Africana spiritualities.
 It’s not just that some of the women are wearing the traditional colors of the orisha, the ethereal beings of Lucumi culture in Cuba.
 It is more that they seem to summon forth an affirming aspect that speaks indelibly to the forms that Spirit might take when inhabiting physical bodies.
 Here we have a mix of mundane and divine presence; and I believe that there is something important in this.